XlCyberXl/SOC-Log-Analysis-Portfolio/08-XSS-Log-Analysis/README.md

 ## 🛠️ Investigation Steps

-### 1️⃣ Identifying Suspicious Script Payloads in Access Logs
+### Step 1: Identified Suspicious Script Payloads in Access Logs
 I began the investigation by reviewing Apache web server access logs for indicators of script-based injection attempts.

 During this review, I identified requests containing keywords such as `script` and `alert`, which are commonly associated with Cross-Site Scripting payloads.
 These indicators suggested that an attacker was attempting to inject client-side scripts through URL parameters.